This post may contain affiliate sales links. Please read my disclosure policy.

-The best part of this recipe is being able to make it ahead and having it taste just as good day three as it did fresh out of the oven.
-If you are wanting to make this for Thanksgiving or Christmas ahead of time, I’d recommend making it 3-4 days before you want to serve it.
-Make the Pumpkin Cheesecake according to the recipe card below, then cover and store in the fridge.
-Keep it in the springform pan the entire time to keep those edges fresh.
+The best part of this recipe is being able to make it ahead and have it taste just as good on day three as it did fresh out of the oven.
+If you are wanting to make this for the Holidays, you can make and bake it up to a week ahead of time.
+Make the Pumpkin Cheesecake according to the recipe card below, then cover and store in the fridge, keeping it in the springform pan the entire time to keep those edges fresh.

-To serve, unlatch and remove collar, decorate as desired and serve.
+To serve, unlatch and remove the collar, decorate as desired, and serve.
 For clean slices, dip your knife into hot water, wipe off excess water and then slice.

 If you want to make Pumpkin Cheesecake well in advance and freeze, simply make this recipe according to the recipe card below, remove the collar, wrap well in plastic wrap and foil and freeze for up to 3 months.